 The Roborock Xiaowa E2 and E3 have dual-gyroscope positioning and navigation system.
 They clean in straight zig-zag shaped lines while systematically incorporating edge cleaning.
 The gyroscope is not as accurate and efficient as LDS though it is better than random cleaning pattern in therm of battery saving and cleaning efficiency.
 Gyroscope-based robots finish cleaning 2-3 times faster than those with a random cleaning pattern, and they don't miss any spots.

-The Xiaomi Mi Robot and Roborock S5 have the LDS (laser distance sensor or Lidar) navigation system.
+The Xiaomi Mi Robot, MiJia 1S, and Roborock S5 have the LDS (laser distance sensor or Lidar) navigation system.
 It scans the surroundings to build an accurate map of your home layout.
-After that, the robot vacuum calculates the most efficient way of cleaning following the created map until it covers all area.
+After that, the robot vacuum calculates the most efficient way of cleaning following the created map until it covers all the area.
 The LDS system is the most accurate and efficient navigation technology nowadays.
 Robot vacuum with the LDS can finish cleaning ~2 times faster than robot vacuums with a gyroscope and 3-4 times faster than robots with a random cleaning pattern.

 When the Xiaowa Lite C1 battery is low, it returns to the dock automatically.
-Each of the Xiaowa E2, E3, Xiaomi Mi Robot, and Roborock S5 has "Recharge and Resume" feature, or breakpoint cleaning, which means that if the area is too large for one-time cleaning, the robot automatically returns to the charging dock, recharges, then returns to the breakpoint to continue cleaning.
+Each of the Xiaowa E2, E3, Xiaomi Mi Robot, and Roborock S5 has "Recharge and Resume" feature, or breakpoint cleaning, which means that if the area is too large for a one-time cleaning, the robot automatically returns to the charging dock, recharges, then returns to the breakpoint to continue cleaning.
 Also, if you manually suspend or move the robot during cleaning, after returning it to its original position, it can continue cleaning without repeating the previously cleaned areas.

 All the units use the exact same cleaning mechanics.
 Side sweeper catches debris and dust along walls and corners; the main self-adjusting brush collects dust that it gets from the side brush and agitates it into the suction path of the vacuum motor.
-The dust and debris is housed inside the dustbin.
+The dust and debris are housed inside the dustbin.